Sunday school: Form

 In Evangelical churches, during worship service, children and young people receive an adapted education, in Sunday school, in a separate room.

 Historically, Sunday schools were held in the afternoons in various communities, and were often staffed by workers from varying denominations.
-Beginning in the United States in the early 1930s, and Canada in the 1940s, the transition was made to Sunday mornings.
-Sunday school often takes the form of a one-hour or longer Bible study which can occur before, during, or after a church service.
+Beginning in the United States in the early 1930s and Canada in the 1940s, the transition was made to Sunday mornings.
+Sunday school often takes the form of a one-hour or longer Bible study, which can occur before, during, or after a church service.
 While many Sunday schools are focused on providing instruction for children (especially those sessions occurring during service times), adult Sunday-school classes are also popular and widespread (see RCIA).
 In some traditions, the term "Sunday school" is too strongly associated with children, and alternate terms such as "Adult Electives" or "religious education" are used instead of "Adult Sunday school".
 Some churches only operate Sunday school for children concurrently with the adult worship service.
 In this case, there is typically no adult Sunday school.

 Publishers

 In Great Britain an agency was formed called the Religious Tract Society which helped provide literature for the Sunday school.

 In the United States the American Sunday School Union was formed (headquartered in Philadelphia) for the publication of literature.
 This group helped pioneer what became known as the International Sunday School Lessons.
 The Sunday School Times was another periodical they published for the use of Sunday schools.
-LifeWay Christian Resources, Herald and Banner Press, David C Cook, and Group Publishing are among the widely available published resources currently used in Sunday schools across the country.
+LifeWay Christian Resources, Herald and Banner Press, David C. Cook, and Group Publishing are among the widely available published resources currently used in Sunday schools across the country.

 Teachers

 Sunday school teachers are usually lay people who are selected for their role in the church by a designated coordinator, board, or a committee.
-Normally, the selection is based on a perception of character and ability to teach the Bible rather than formal training in education.
+Normally, the selection is based on a perception of character and ability to teach the Bible, rather than formal training in education.
 Some Sunday school teachers, however, do have a background in education as a result of their occupations.
 Some churches require Sunday school teachers and catechists to attend courses to ensure that they have a sufficient understanding of the faith and of the teaching process to educate others.
 Other churches allow volunteers to teach without training; a profession of faith and a desire to teach is all that is required in such cases.

-It is also not uncommon for Roman Catholic or Protestant pastors (church ministers) to teach such classes themselves.
+It is also not uncommon for Catholic or Protestant pastors to teach such classes themselves.
 Some well-known public figures who teach, or have taught, Sunday school include Space Shuttle astronaut Ronald J. Garan Jr., comedian Stephen Colbert, novelist John Grisham, and former U.S. president Jimmy Carter.

+Records

+On 12th January 2025, Pam Knowles achieved a Guinness World Record by becoming the longest serving Sunday School teacher.
+She has taught for over 73 years at St. Anne's Church in Aigburth, Liverpool, beginning in 1951.